peterbourgon/peter-bourgon-org/src/blog/2019-09-11-programming-with-errors.md

 of the checks in `func a()`, and then try changing the error that's returned by `func c()`, to get an intuition about how everything works.

-Avoid testing errors with plain equality, e.g. `if err == ErrFoo`, or e.g.
+As the [package errors docs](https://golang.org/pkg/errors/) state, prefer using errors.Is over checking plain equality, e.g. `if err == ErrFoo`; and prefer using errors.As over plain type assertions, e.g. `if e, ok := err.(MyError)`, because the plain versions don't perform unwrapping.
+If you explicitly don't want to allow callers to unwrap errors, provide a different formatting verb to `fmt.Errorf`, like `%v`; or don't provide an `Unwrap` method on your error type.
-`switch err { case ErrFoo: `.
-This only works for sentinel errors, not error values, and it doesn't perform any unwrapping.
-If you explicitly don't want to allow callers to unwrap errors, provide a different formatting verb, like `%v`, to `fmt.Errorf`, or don't provide an `Unwrap` method on your error type.
-But this should be rare.
+But these cases should be rare.